 The FCA expects the Duty to be reflected in firms' strategies, governance, leadership and people policies.
-Senior managers will be accountable for delivering the higher standards and good customer outcomes required by the Duty within their areas of responsibility.
-This is in line individual conduct rules in the Senior Managers and Certification Regime rules in the FCA's Code of Conduct sourcebook, together with Chapter 2A of PRIN (Principles for Business sourcebook).
+Senior managers will be accountable for delivering the higher standards and good customer outcomes required by the new Duty within their areas of responsibility.
+This is in line with changes to individual conduct rules within the Senior Managers and Certification Regime rules in the FCA's Code of Conduct sourcebook, together with the new Chapter 2A of PRIN (Principles for Business sourcebook).

-The Duty applies to all FCA-regulated firms that provide products and services to retail customers.
+The Duty will apply to all FCA-regulated firms that provide products and services to retail customers.